-- 3. When the system is available, adhesive barcode labels will be added to the sample containers and scanned by the mobile app (Figure 4).
-Add adhesive labels to dissolved gas vial (along the length of the vial) and cover with clear tape. - a.
-Keep a human-readable label on each bottle with a minimum of the sample ID printed to assist with organization and shipping.
+- Add adhesive barcode labels to the sample containers and scan using the mobile app (Error!
+R eference source not found.).
+Add adhesive labels to dissolved gas vial along the length of the vial. - a.
+Do NOT cover the barcode tape.
+Place barcode on top of tape.